marcalph/assignment/README.md

 Its main sections match the measures of improvements steps that are stated in the case study - these have driven the work.
 To showcase working mechanics, I choose a github repository for code, and github notes/issues for tasks break-down.

-Codes, reports and figures can be found in [here](https://github.com/marcalph/assignment).
+Codes, reports and figures can be found in [here](https://github.com/marcalph/assignment) (provided you are not already reading this on github).

 > While this document is hopefully not hard to read, I strongly advise the reader to acquaint him/(her)self with these sections through the corresponding project board, [here](https://github.com/marcalph/assignment/projects/1).
 The cards offer a more practical overview.
 A simple Kaban was used.